drod-96/smart_clusters_v1/README.md

 ### FFNN models

-Both FFNN models use 3 hidden MLP layers with respectively 60, 60 and 40 ReLU activated neurons.
+Both FFNN models use 3 hidden layers of perceptron with respectively 60, 60 and 40 ReLU activated neurons.
 The first model performs time-to-time prediction but the second model uses a flatened 60 sequences.

 ```
 model = Sequential([